fewlines-education/git-game/README.txt

 So...
 Yeah, it's really inside a big ball of mud but it have been scattered across two universes.
 You will need to look at the differences between what you've received inside the file bottle.txt and the branch earth_42.
-You can always check the difference between one of your files and another version in another branch, you just need to use the command: git diff another_branch your_file.
+You can always check the difference between one of your files and another version in another branch, you just need to use the command: git diff origin/ANOTHER_BRANCH your_file.